juryp/YuriiInfo/README.md

 ---

+- I make fork of current project as YuriiInfo on GitHub.
+- I make fork of current project as YuriiInfo on GitHub.

-[ ] I make fork of current project as YuriiInfo on GitHub.
+- I make fork of current project as YuriiInfo on GitHub.

-[ ] I clone new project to my PC.
+- I clone new project to my PC.

-[ ] I create branch on new repo
+- I create branch on new repo

-[ ] I made some minor modifications to the image scale.
+- I made some minor modifications to the image scale.

 ---